IcebergThings/VM-76/ASM76/spec.md

 	- It has fixed length instruction mnemonics.
 - **VM/76 CPU** is the virtual CPU.
 	- It is little-endian.
+		- It can only be emulated on native little-endian machines at present.
 	- There are usually multiple instances.
 One CPU is usually assigned exclusively to one thread, one sprite, etc.
 - Instruction sets
 	- **[76-Base](#76-base)** is capable of manipulating registers, memory and 8-, 32- and 64-bit integers.